A Cubical Language for Bishop Sets: Introduction

 \subsubsection{Observational Type Theory}

-The first systematic account of extensional equality types in intensional type theory was \emph{Observational Type Theory} (OTT) \cite{altenkirch-mcbride:2006,altenkirch-mcbride-swierstra:2007}, which built on earlier work by Altenkirch and McBride \cite{altenkirch:1999,mcbride:1999}.
+The first systematic account of extensional equality types in intensional type theory was \emph{Observational Type Theory} (OTT)~\cite{altenkirch-mcbride:2006,altenkirch-mcbride-swierstra:2007}, which built on earlier work by Altenkirch and McBride~\cite{altenkirch:1999,mcbride:1999}.
 The main idea of OTT is to consider a closed (inductive-recursive) universe of types, and to define propositional equality and its operations by recursion on type structure.
 Concretely, for any two types $A,B$ there is a type of proofs that $A$ equals $B$, and a coercion operation sending these proofs to functions $A\to B$; then, for any $a:A$ and $b:B$, there is a type of proofs that $a$ heterogeneously equals $b$, and a coherence operation stating that terms heterogeneously equal their coercions.
-Propositional equality in OTT satisfies a definitional form of UIP.
+Propositional equality in OTT satisfies a definitional form of UIP\@.

-Because OTT's equality types are defined by recursion, they will unfold into complex types (reminiscent of the equality relations on setoids) when sufficiently specialized; in XTT, path types do not unfold, but are easily characterized when necessary.
-In both OTT and XTT, however, any algorithm to check definitional equality of coercions must rely on the ability to ``do typecase'' on elements of the universe.
-Although typecase is acceptable or even desirable in programming \cite{constable:1982,constable-zlatin:1984,harper-morrisett:1995,dagand:2013}, its presence rules out any interpretation of the universe as a mathematical universe (i.e., a family which (weakly) classifies all small families).
+Because OTT's equality types are defined by recursion, they will unfold into complex types (reminiscent of the equality relations on setoids) when sufficiently specialized; in XTT, path types do not unfold, but are easily characterized up isomorphism when necessary.
+In both OTT and XTT, however, any algorithm to check definitional equality of coercions must rely on type constructors being injective up to the equality type, which we have ensured by adding a type-case operator to the universe.
+Although type-case is acceptable or even desirable in programming~\cite{constable:1982,constable-zlatin:1984,harper-morrisett:1995,dagand:2013}, it is not justified by standard interpretations of the universe as a Grothendieck universe.

 Observational Type Theory also pioneered the idea that coercions should compute on non-reflexive proofs of equality, a design principle which also plays a significant role in the usability of cubical path types in contrast to standard identity types.
-Recently, McBride and collaborators have made progress toward a cubical version of OTT based on a different cube category and coercion operation than the ones considered in XTT \cite{chapman-forsberg-mcbride:2018}.
+Recently, McBride and collaborators have made progress toward a cubical version of OTT based on a different cube category and coercion operation than the ones considered in XTT~\cite{chapman-forsberg-mcbride:2018}.

+We discuss in more detail the relationship to observational type theory, as well as the type-case problem, in Section~\ref{sec:outlook}.